jrheard/blog/_drafts/hypothesis-and-pexpect.md

 <pre class="cm-s-friendship-bracelet"></pre>

-That's all there is to it - now that we know how to generate random too-short passwords, we can convert our example-based test to a property-based test!
+That's all there is to it - now that we know how to generate random too-short passwords, we can convert our example-based test to a property-based test.

 <textarea class="hidden">
-@given(password=short_password_gen)
+@given(password=short_password_strat)
 def test_too_short_rejected(password, checker):
        assert_bad(password, checker)
 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

+We're done!
+That wasn't so hard.

-Here's what our test looks like in action—in this recording, I've put Hypothesis into verbose mode using the [HYPOTHESIS_VERBOSITY_LEVEL][hypothesis-verbose] environment variable so that we can see the random passwords that our test is generating.
+Here's what our test looks like in action—in this recording, I've put Hypothesis into verbose mode using the [HYPOTHESIS_VERBOSITY_LEVEL][hypothesis-verbose] environment variable so that we can see the random passwords that it generates.

 <asciinema-player src="{{ site.baseurl }}/hypothesis_cast.json?v=1" rows="16" cols="90" autoplay="true" loop="true"></asciinema-player>

+TODO tlak more about what it's like to use hypothesis